 120mls low fat sour cream

 Freshly ground sea salt and black pepper, to taste

 Preheat oven to 200C.
 Place baking paper onto a large, flat baking tray.

-Place all ingredients except oil into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
+Place all ingredients with generous seasoning, except oil, into a glass mixing bowl and gently combine, using very clean hands (or use a spoon if you prefer).
 Don’t over-mix.
 Roll into balls using a heaped kitchen tablespoon (about 2.5cm in diameter).
 You should have 16 all up.

-Toss meatballs through the oil and place onto baking tray with 1cm or so between them – bake for 15-20 minutes, or until browned on the outside and cooked throughout (alternatively, heat oil in a non-stick pan over high heat and add meatballs carefully, using tongs to turn until golden brown and cooked through – you may need to turn the heat down a little if they start to burn.)
-Remove meatballs onto a plate.
+Place meatballs onto baking tray with 1cm or so between them – bake for 20-25 minutes, or until browned on the outside and cooked throughout.
+Remove meatballs from oven onto a plate.

 Take off pan, add parsley and stir through.